Puella Magi Madoka Magica: Production

 While the pre-production phase for Madoka Magica was underway, Miyamoto was directing Arakawa Under the Bridge (which Shinbo was also director for) and humorously commented on Madoka Magica looking like a series that would end up stealing all of the resources for the show, as he saw some of its materials (including Gekidan Inu Curry's, who were old classmates and friends of his) around the Shaft office.
 Ironically, just a few months before broadcast, Miyamoto was also recruited and asked to be the series director.
 His initial job as director was gathering materials for designs and the show's look alongside Shaft's animation producer Tadao Iwaki.
-He was also involved in the discussions regarding the action scenes with Urobuchi, Shinbo, and action director Nozumu Abe, such as solidifying the logic behind Sayaka's multi-jointed spear and how it would work in certain settings.
+He was also involved in the discussions regarding the action scenes with Urobuchi, Shinbo, and action director Nozumu Abe, such as solidifying the logic behind Kyoko's multi-jointed spear and how it would work in certain settings.
 One of the aspects that had yet been undefined even as the series started airing was how Homura's shield in episode 8 worked.
 It wasn't until sometime before broadcast that Urobuchi came up with the idea while riding on a train one day.
 Due to the workload at Shaft and a lack of production time, it was decided early on that Shaft would only produce episodes 1–3, 10, and 12 in-house, with the rest being outsourced to other studios and Shaft's staff intermittently assisting with them.